Samsung Galaxy S23 Ultra vs Galaxy S22 Ultra: The biggest upgrades

 (Image credit: Future)

 There's also an updated media player in Android 13 and the ability to customize Bedtime mode to help your eyes adjust before going to bed.
-Other highlights include spatial audio support for the best headphones
+Other highlights include spatial audio support for the best headphones.

 Other One UI 5.1 highlights include a Routines option for triggering a sequence of actions on your device and the ability to co-edit Samsung notes while on a Google Meet call.
+Some of these features have found their way to the Galaxy S22 Ultra via software updates.

 Galaxy S23 Ultra vs. Galaxy S22 Ultra: Battery life and charging

 On paper the Galaxy S23 Ultra is similar to the Galaxy S22 Ultra with the same 5,000 mAh battery.
-But in reality, the newest Ultra lasts a lot longer on a charge, which we credit to the S23 Ultra's more efficient Snapdragon silicon.
+But in reality, the newer Ultra lasts a lot longer on a charge, which we credit to the S23 Ultra's more efficient Snapdragon silicon.

 We test the battery life of phones by having them surf the web continuously over cellular until they run out of power.
 The Galaxy S23 Ultra lasted for 12 hours and 22 minutes.
 That lands it on our list for the best phone battery life.
 The Galaxy S22 Ultra finished 2 hours behind the S23 Ultra's time, and that was with the display's dynamic refresh rate feature turned off.
 That's quite an improvement.